Self-Service Plays a Vital Role in Patient Satisfaction

 To help administrators and department heads monitor and allocate dollars, staff and resources, MediaCare offers detailed, robust reporting on room status, requests made and other fulfillment data.

 Patient Requests Can Be Quickly and Easily Filled

 Patient Service requests can include discharge support, by automating prescription fulfillment through the hospital pharmacy, or ordering a wheelchair.
 Patients can request to see a chaplain or other spiritual leader, or request to call a family member.
-They can request to use HCI’s Friends and Family Connect App on the Mobile Cart to have a video call with loved ones or request a telemedicine video call with an external clinician.
+They can request to use HCI’s Friends and Family Connect App to have a video call with loved ones or request a telemedicine video call with an external clinician.
 Patients can order a meal from their bedside or request a snack.
 If they need a blanket or pillow, they can make these requests using the Service Request app on their interactive patient TV.

 If a patient needs to have the temperature in their room adjusted, they can make this request via the TV, eliminating the need to press their Nurse Call button to page a Nurse.
 The department responsible for the specific request will be notified through a message and can then schedule and fulfill it in a timely manner.
 That saves the Nursing staff time and allows the focus to be on providing clinical care to those who need it.
 This saves steps and time for the Nursing staff, reduces labor costs, makes workflows more efficient, and enhances the patient experience.
 Include service and satisfaction surveys for benchmarking quality initiatives.

-Configurations for the HCI Service Request app is endless, and can be tailored to fit your facility’s needs and standards, with branding, colors, layouts and on-the-fly editing capabilities for staff.
+Configurations for the HCI Service Request app are endless, and can be tailored to fit your facility’s needs, processes and standards, with branding, colors, layouts and on-the-fly editing capabilities for staff.